TasBakker/CheerioBoatPrototyping/README.md

 **3D Printer:** Ultimaker S3 fused filament fabrication (FFF) machine.

-**Printing Material: **Polylactic acid (PLA) thermoplastic.
+**Printing Material:** Polylactic acid (PLA) thermoplastic.
 In this study, red PLA was used, but any color is suitable.
-PLA is moderately biodegradable (under certain conditions), and other biodegradable materials are recommended for environmental considerations.
+PLA is moderately biodegradable (under certain conditions).
 Alternative materials can be used while considering their density; biodegradable options are preferred for environmental sustainability.

 ## File Formats and Designs ##

-Single-hole outlet design (predominantly used in the study)
+Single-hole outlet design (primary cheerio in the study for ballistic-like movement) - Cheerio

-Chiral device (predominantly used in the study)
+Chiral device (Spinning cheerio in the study) - Chiral_cheerio.step & Chiral_cheerio.stl

+Two-outlet design () - Dualoutlet_cheerio.step & Dualoutlet_cheerio.stl

-Two-outlet design and other exploratory designs for customization.
+and other exploratory designs for customization.
 File Formats: STL (Stereolithography): For direct 3D printing.
 STEP: For importing into CAD programs, allowing further customization and dimension extraction.

 ## Printing Settings ##